 NOTE 2: RAN2 work, if necessary, will be triggered by RAN4 LS

 NOTE 3: This study starts from single DL band.
-Sharing RF chain is not considered among inter-band DL carriers.
+One Rx RF chain is not considered among inter-band DL carriers.

 Whether and how to apply the conclusions to intra-band component of inter-band CA will be decided after the study on 2CC in a single DL band is completed.